Asterata/JavaUI-Games/README.md

 Using Java Swing to make a multi game platform

 # How to play?
-Go to release tab and download the lastest release.
-Run the .jar file.
+Go to release tab and download the lastest release, run the .jar file.
 `java -jar UI-Games.jar`

 !
-Leave Username and Password blank, just click login to play.
+Leave Username and Password blank, just click login to play. !

 # WIP
  Project is not finished